 “Keep in mind the words from Hebrews 13, ‘Honor marriage, and guard the sacredness of sexual intimacy between wife and husband.
 God draws a firm line against casual and illicit sex” (The Message).
 Facebook is becoming one of the most popular gathering places on the Internet.
 But it doesn’t have to be a threat to your marriage [and neither do cell phones].
 Marriages are vulnerable to all kinds of online and real-life threats.
 This is because the couples fail to set up proper boundaries of protection and accountability.

 “These principles can help you protect your most cherished relationship.
 Ultimately, it is up to you to make good decisions and wise choices.
-It’s important to have open lines of communication with your mate …whether you’re online or not.”
+It’s important to have open lines of communication with your mate.
+Do this whether you’re online or not.”

 If you’re considering marriage, PLEASE discuss this issue NOW.
-Make sure put boundaries you put into place to protect your marriage.
+And make sure put boundaries you put into place to protect your marriage.
 Marriage is supposed to be a lifetime commitment lived together with God.
-Make sure you’re uniting with an honorable partner who will openly work together with you in this mission.
+Do what you can to openly work together with your spouse in this mission.

 Protect your marriage

-If you’re married, bring things out into the open, and keep them there.
+Finally, if you are married, bring things out into the open.
+And then keep them there.
 Trouble grows in darkness and secrecy.
 It can be the enemy of our faith’s playground.

 If your spouse WON’T work with you to protect your marriage, pray and keep asking God for wisdom.
-You do and will need the help and guidance of our Wonderful Counselor, the Holy Spirit.
+You need the help and guidance of our Wonderful Counselor, the Holy Spirit.

 “May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ Jesus, so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ!“ (Romans 15:5-6)